fnproject/tutorials/FlowSaga/README.md

 >./scripts/start.sh
 >```

 Next, we will create some functions to simulate the booking, and cancellation of the various elements of our trip: flights, hotels and car rentals.
-We will use the [app functionality of Fn](https://github.com/fnproject/tutorials/tree/master/Apps) to deploy many functions in one go:
+We will use the [App construct in Fn](../Apps) to deploy many functions in one go:

 >![user input](../images/userinput.png)
 >```shell